A Beginner's Guide to Personal Loans

 A personal loan doesn’t have any stipulations on the way you use it.
 It is simply a sum of cash that you can use in whatever way you like.
 Here are some of the typical uses for personal loans:

-Making repairs and updates to your home can require a lot of upfront resources, so many people use personal loans to make these improvements.
+- Home Improvement – Making repairs and updates to your home can require a lot of upfront resources, so many people use personal loans to make these improvements.

-Paying off debt is a key element of healthy credit.
+- Consolidate Debt – Paying off debt is a key element of healthy credit.
 Higher interest debt costs more over time, so taking out a personal loan with a lower interest rate can be a smart financial decision.

 Understanding Personal Loan Terms

 When you want to apply for a personal loan, you’ll come across a few key terms in your research.
+Here’s what those terms mean:

-The interest rate, usually expressed as a percentage, is the amount of money you’ll pay back in addition to the amount borrowed.
+- Interest Rate – The interest rate, usually expressed as a percentage, is the amount of money you’ll pay back in addition to the amount borrowed.
 For example, if you took out a $5,000 personal loan at an interest rate of 10%, you’d have to pay back $5,500 ($5,000 + $500 or 10%).

 How to Apply for a Personal Loan

 Applying for a personal loan is straightforward.
-Once you’ve read over all of the terms from the lender, simply fill out the application and wait for approval.
-The lender will review your application and consider a number of factors, including your credit history, your debt-to-income ratio, and your employment and income.
-The better these factors, the more likely you will be to qualify for a lower interest loan.
+Once you’ve read over all the terms from the lender, simply fill out the application and wait for approval.
+The lender will review your application and consider several factors including your:

 Should You Take Out a Personal Loan?

 First and foremost, you should only ever take out a personal loan if you can afford to pay it back.
 Personal loans are meant to be strategic financial decisions that can help you become more financially fit.
-They aren’t meant to be seen as free money, and they always come with a cost.
+They aren’t meant to be free money, and they always come with a cost.